 Conformity In Trading

-In the world of trading, conformity to group opinions is a dangerous thing, because after all, the majority of retail traders lose money.
+In the world of trading, conformity to group opinions is a dangerous thing, because after all, the majority of traders lose money.

 So think about what you’ve learned from various trading forums, books and websites.